dferguson992/Euler/README.md

 # Euler
 A couple Project Euler problem I've solved.

-Some are in Java, some are in Python.
+I've broken them out by the language they were solved in.
+I tend to use Project Euler as a way to practive new languages.

+So far, I've been using Java (which is my wheel-house) but have been experimenting with Kotlin.